 A helpless Atherton sent the tour manager John Barclay to settle things with Bacher.
 Barclay fought for Russell’s “cause”, and told Bacher that Russell “lined up the ball with the specially cut back rim of his hat and it would be an injustice to deprive him of such an essential tool of his trade.”
 The fact that Bacher, a successful Test captain who was fully aware of the nuances of the sport as much as anyone else, could be convinced was incredible.

 The next hurdle came in the 1997-98 tour of West Indies.
-Ian Maclaurin, the Chairman of English and Wales Cricket Board (ECB), insisted that England cricketers wear the traditional blue England cap.
+Ian Maclaurin, Chairman of ECB, insisted England cricketers wear the traditional blue England cap.
 Once again Russell’s most precious possession was under threat.
-Atherton recalled: “I really couldn’t have cared less if Jack [Russell] wanted to wear a dustbin on his head so long as he caught the ball, but not for the first time in my career I found myself out of synch with the authorities.”
+Atherton recalled: “I really couldn’t have cared less if Jack wanted to wear a dustbin on his head so long as he caught the ball, but not for the first time in my career I found myself out of synch with the authorities.”

 Thus triggered management meetings — one followed by another — making the hat probably the most famous one in the history of the sport.
 Atherton wrote in his diary about the conversation that followed — one that made him feel “more like being in charge of a kindergarten than a cricket team.”